Taylor Heise: Junior

-Heise represented the United States at the 2016 IIHF World Women's U18 Championship, where she recorded two goals and one assist in five games and won a gold medal.
-She represented the United States at the 2017 IIHF World Women's U18 Championship, where she recorded one assist in five games and won a gold medal.
-She was named captain for the United States at the 2018 IIHF World Women's U18 Championship.
-She recorded four goals and four assists in five games and won a gold medal.
-Following the tournament, she was named the Best Forward and Tournament MVP.
+Heise represented the United States at the 2016 IIHF U18 Women's World Championship, where she recorded two goals and one assist in five games and won a gold medal.
+She represented the United States at the 2017 IIHF U18 Women's World Championship, where she recorded one assist in five games and won her second consecutive gold medal.

+Heise was named captain for the United States at the 2018 IIHF U18 Women's World Championship and recorded four goals and four assists for eight points in five games, leading Team USA to a third consecutive gold medal.
+Following the tournament, she was named the Best Forward, Tournament MVP, and selected to the All-Star Team.
+Heise's three U18 gold medals made her one of the most decorated players in the history of the U.S. U18 program.